gitlost-murali/oldmemoirs/_posts/2021-12-16-people-manual.md

 * Use few words – whether written or spoken. _Don’t ramble_.
 I pick up fast.
 I’ll ask if I don’t understand.
 * I like conversations.
 We can talk about something trivial to non-trivial.
 But definitely not badmouthing people.
 More in the later sections.
 * Specifically, I always welcome technical interaction.
 I may be busy, but please reach out to me.
 I appreciate it.
 * I’m a late morning person.
 Many others are early morning people.
-So I’m generally free after 10:30am.
+So I’m generally free after 11:00am.
 * I’m very open to new ideas.
 If I resist, try again after a day or two. **I have strong opinions held weakly** (i.e. I change them quickly when convinced otherwise.)

+## Social Conversations

+* In gatherings of 3+ people, I tend to be quiet since it's difficult to find a common topic and if there's some success, that's going to be the most trivial & boring thing.

+## Badmouthing

+Quoting Sirivennela Sastry garu,
+>"శత్రువులు నీకున్న లోపాలే, స్నేహితులు నీకున్న ఇష్టాలే"

+This roughly translates to

+_"All your friends reflect your interests.
+All your enemies reflect your drawbacks."_

+* I neither encourage nor enjoy discussing bad aspects of a 3rd person.

 ## Alcohol